Fast, Affordable, Stress-Free Florida Divorce

 3 – what if something changes?

 Many divorce preparation companies do not do divorce by summons or missing spouse divorces.
-Our office can help you no matter the process your divorce needs.
 If there are changes to the process such as it was going to be in mutual agreement but your ex refuses to sign and now it he/she needs to get served with a summons.
 We take care of the changes required with no additional fees.

 4 – do they charge monthly fees?